How can we help you today?

 How to get started:

-• Offer services to friends, neighbors or online
+• Offer services to friends, neighbors, or local pet owners.

 Startup requirements:

-• A profile on pet care platforms or local promotion
+• Profile on pet care platforms or local promotion

-Why it’s a good fit: It’s flexible, enjoyable, and a great fit for animal lovers who want to work independently in their local community.
+Why it’s a good fit: Dog walking and pet sitting are flexible, low-cost options for animal lovers who want to work independently in their local community.

 25. House cleaning services

-Cleaning services are always in demand—especially for busy families, professionals, and rental properties.
-You don’t need a degree or fancy tools, just attention to detail and a good work ethic.
-Offer one-time deep cleans or recurring services for variety.
+House cleaning services are always in demand, especially for busy families, professionals, rental properties, and small businesses.
+You don’t need a degree or expensive equipment to start, just attention to detail and a strong work ethic.

 How to get started:

-• Advertise locally on Facebook, Google Business or other local business directories
+• Advertise locally on Facebook, Google Business Profile, or local business directories.

 Startup requirements: